Canon EOS 7D: Video

 The Canon EOS 7D offers the ability to record audio from an external source.
 Both shutter and aperture are available for manual control, and the 7D also provides multiple frame rate options, including three that match the HD television timing specs.
-Like most DSLR modes, the Canon 7D neglects endless autofocus during video recording, which is a great concern for advanced amateurs with pros likely to focus manually nonetheless.
+Like most DSLR models, the Canon 7D neglects endless autofocus during video recording, which is a great concern for advanced amateurs with pros likely to focus manually nonetheless.

 Separate movie clips that are captured by the Canon EOS 7D are limited to twelve minutes in the high definition 1080p and 720p modes, or 24 minutes in the standard definition VGA mode, depending on what Compact Flash Card is being used.
 Larger memory cards make for longer video lengths and are available in multiple sizes for the camera.

 Independent filmmakers often use the Canon 7D as an affordable alternative to digital cinema cameras.
 The camera was used on the feature films Stanley Ka Dabba, Vazhakku Enn 18/9, and The Avengers.

 They have also been used on television in the opening title sequence of the 2009 season of Saturday Night Live.

 Like Crazy and Tiny Furniture were filmed using the 7D.